 Obviously I’m not suggesting there’s no racism in America (eg. drug arrests).
 But given the figures I’m left wondering if BLM is picking the right fights?

 Statistically, the most significant issues seem to be black-on-black homicide and obscene levels of general police brutality.
-Statistically almost all of the victims of black murderers are also black: African-Americans account for 93 per cent of victims of black murderers.
+Almost all of the victims of black murderers are also black: African-Americans account for 93 per cent of victims of black murderers.
 That means that 44 per cent of all homicides happen entirely within the 12-13 per cent African-American community.
 That’s a horrifying loss of life.

 As for the police, over 1,000 civilians are killed by the lawman every single year.
 Around 50 die to ‘non-lethal’ tasers, and roughly 30 die once already in police custody.
 If either of those stats surfaced in Europe, there’d be a continent-wide outcry.